Bharat Heavy Electricals Limited

-Bharat Heavy Electricals Limited (BHEL) is an Indian central public sector undertaking and the largest government-owned power generation equipment manufacturer.
-It is under the ownership of Government of India and administrative control of the Ministry of Heavy Industries.
-Established in 1956, BHEL is based in New Delhi.
+Bharat Heavy Electricals Limited (BHEL) is an Indian central public sector undertaking and the largest government-owned electrical/ industrial technology company.
+It is owned by the Government of India, with administrative control under the Ministry of Heavy Industries.
+Established in 1964, BHEL is based in New Delhi.

 History

-BHEL was established in 1956 ushering in the heavy electrical equipment industry in India.
+BHEL was established in 1956, ushering in the heavy electrical equipment industry in India.
 Heavy Electricals (India) Limited was merged with BHEL in 1974.
 When it was set up in 1956, BHEL was envisaged as a plain manufacturing PSU, with technological help from the Soviet Union.
-In 1980's it was cutting edge in thyristor technology.
 In 1991, BHEL was converted into a public company.
 Over time, it developed the capability to produce a variety of electrical, electronic, and mechanical equipment for various sectors, including transmission, transportation, oil and gas, and other allied industries.
 However, the bulk of the company's revenue is still derived from the sale of power generation equipment such as turbines and boilers.
 As of 2017, equipment supplied by BHEL constituted around 55% of the total installed power generation capacity in India.
 The company also supplies electric locomotives to the Indian Railways and defence equipment such as the Super Rapid Gun Mount (SRGM) naval guns manufactured in partnership with the Ordnance Factory Board and simulators to the Indian Armed Forces.